 1. Incredibly flexible

 Trello is pretty much a completely open system.
 This makes it super configurable – it is literally up to you to design a system and methodology which works for you.
-Trello is not limited to project management per se, you can use for anything in reality.
+Trello is not limited to PM per se, you can use it for anything.

-That’s why in our examples above, we mentioned that we’ve seen Trello used for anything, from managing a publishing site, to software development to managing marketing campaigns.
-Anything where you could use a board with sticky notes to serve as a reminder of the things you do to do – Trello can be used to manage it.
+That’s why in our examples above, we said that Trello can be used for anything, from managing a publishing site to software development to managing marketing campaigns.
+Anything, where you could use a board with sticky notes to serve as a reminder of the things you do to do – Trello, can be used to manage it.

-For example, in some basic cases we use Trello as a simple CRM, where we manage which users we’ve contacted, who we still need to contact, who we need to follow up with.
-In essence, anywhere where there is multiple stages to getting something done, Trello is a good candidate.
+For example, in some basic cases, we use Trello as a simple CRM, where we manage which users we’ve contacted, who we still need to contact, who we need to follow up with.
+Anywhere where there are multiple stages to getting something done, Trello is a good candidate.
 It may not have all of the specific features and functions for that specific “project” – but it’s good enough to work.

 2. Visual Progression

-One of the beautiful things about working with Trello is getting things done by moving them from one vertical list to the next.
-Once a task is done from it’s current stage, you simply have to drag it and drop it to the next stage.
+One of the beautiful things about working with Trello is moving tasks from one vertical list to the next.
+Once a task is ready from its current stage, you simply drag it and drop it to the next stage.
 That is an immensely satisfying step – where you can literally see your task making progress.
-It’s something incredibly simple, yet is such a powerful way of visualizing and seeing progress being made on projects.
+It’s something incredibly simple, but powerful way of visualizing and seeing progress on projects.

 1. Will it work for you?

-We would dare say that Trello’s strength can also be it’s weakness.
-Any service which is incredibly flexible requires it to be organised in a way which makes sense for the people using it.
+We would dare say that Trello’s strength can also be its weakness.
+Flexible services are organized in a way that makes sense for the people using them.

-The first thing that a company using Trello needs to do is to make sure they create a process which works for them.
+The first thing that a company using Trello needs to do, is to create a process that works for them.
 It is up to the company using Trello to make it work.

-Now, companies might attempt to use the processes of other companies or users which they’ve seen, but this is not necessarily a solution which works for everybody.
-A specific process which works for one company in a specific industry is not necessarily the right solution for another company.
+Now, companies might attempt to use the processes of other companies or users which they’ve seen.
+This is not necessarily a solution that works for everybody.
+A specific process that works for one company in a specific industry is not necessarily the right solution for another company.

-This is one of the primary concerns and weaknesses with using Trello – you need to create a process which works for you.
-If you don’t have a process in mind already, you’re going to struggle to make Trello work for you.
+This is one of the primary concerns and weaknesses of using Trello.
+You need to create a process that works for you.
+If you don’t have a process in mind already or are aware of a Trello process that will work for you, you’re going to struggle to make Trello work for you.

 2. Not ideal for projects with hundreds of tasks

-A card based approach is fine – yet, as the number of tasks/cards start to increase, Trello becomes a little bit unwieldy to handle.
-You start loosing visibility into what’s done, you’ll need to search for cards more and more often.
+A card-based approach is fine – yet, as the number of tasks/cards start to increase, Trello becomes a little bit unwieldy to handle.
+You start losing visibility into what’s done, you’ll need to search for cards more and more often.
 We believe that for teams with large numbers of tasks, it’s not the ideal tool.